 - Music can be toggled on/off.

-Included with Dragon's Descent is the game cartridge, full-color 16-page manual, and professionally printed box.
+Included with Dragon's Descent is the game cartridge and full-color 16-page manual.
+You can optionally purchase a professionally printed box (see above).

 As you move along the labyrinth there are monsters ready to fight where you have to pick your battles.
 After a certain amount of time in one level rooms go dark and you have to shoot fire to see the playfield so keep up the pace to get the key and get to the exit.
 If you take too long to complete the level you will see the shadow dragon which you will have to go to the exit as soon as possible once you have the key.
 Some rooms you will end up fighting a boss like Revenant Dragon, Molobros who is part of the maze and the Jeweled One being a very rare encounter.